BlackBerry Dynamics

 GDApplicationID

-• The general form is com.yourcompany.application_name (lower case only, no spaces, and must not begin with com.good).
+The general form is com.yourcompany.application_name (only lower case, no spaces, and must not begin with com.good or com.blackberry).

-• The same id can be used for multiple apps on different platforms.
-It is a best practice to avoid platform specific information (example: com.yourcompany.good_application_for_ios).
+The same id can be used for multiple apps on different platforms such as iOS and Android.
+It’s recommended to avoid including the platform-specific information (example: com.yourcompany.ios.application).

 GDApplicationVersion

-• A version number is four parts.
-Use 1.0.0.0 for the first BlackBerry Dynamics-enabled app.
+A version number is four parts.
+Use 1.0.0.0 for the first version of the app with BlackBerry Dynamics SDK

-• It is not recommended to change the version often unless required to provide different access to specific users or to differentiate a new app from existing versions due to newly added services.
+It is not recommended to change the version often unless it’s required to provide different access to specific users or to differentiate a new app from existing versions of the app due to newly added services.

-6. Add a variable reference in the URL scheme and URL identifier specifiers.
-Add the following code into Info.plist:
+2. Add a variable reference in the URL scheme and URL identifier specifiers.
+Add the following code into the info.plist.

 <key>CFBundleURLTypes</key>